tomaszpach/Rick-and-Morty-API/README.md

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React CharactersCards projects out of the box.
+Recent versions of [Flow](http://flowtype.org/) work with Create React CharacterCard projects out of the box.

-To add Flow to a Create React CharactersCards project, follow these steps:
+To add Flow to a Create React CharacterCard project, follow these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
 3. Run `npm run flow init` (or `yarn flow init`) to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
-4. Add `// @flow` to any files you want to type check (for example, to `src/CharactersCards.jstersCards.js`).
+4. Add `// @flow` to any files you want to type check (for example, to `src/CharacterCard.jstersCards.js`).

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
 You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React CharactersCards even more closely.
+In the future we plan to integrate it into Create React CharacterCard even more closely.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Adding a Router

-Create React CharactersCards doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.
+Create React CharacterCard doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.

 To add it, run: